 I have been missing my mom lately.
 I find myself wishing I could call her up to tell her something I know she would enjoy.
 She was born on New Year’s Day and this time of the year my sibs and I tend to talk about her and what we remember: concern for us, her voice, her laugh.

-Five years ago, a French friend explained to me what it meant to “make time for time.”
+Several years ago, a French friend explained to me what it meant to “make time for time.”
 It’s a lovely expression for an all-too-rare practice: making time to appreciate the time we have on this earth.
-The occasion was a visit to France with my mother.
+The occasion then was a visit to France with my mother.

-Half of my heritage is Irish Catholic, so I am inclined to look at the world as if something terrible is going to happen any minute.
+Half of my heritage is Irish Catholic, and I am inclined to look at the world as if something terrible is going to happen any minute.
 If it isn’t a natural disaster such as an earthquake, it’s the loss of someone I dearly love.
-I can’t prevent natural disasters but as far as personal losses go, I feel strongly that I need more time—time to clear up misunderstandings, to make amends, time to make sure those I love know what they mean to me.
-This week I got some of that time.
-Mom lived an unexpected three years after that trip to France, long enough to return to L’Esperance for one more barge trip.
-While we considered Mom’s unusually long survival a gift, her better gift to us was that we, as a family, learned the value of making time for time.
+Now, three years into a global pandemic, those fears don’t seem so crazy.
+I feel strongly that I need more time—time to clear up misunderstandings, to make amends, time to make sure those I love know what they mean to me.

+Luckily, I–and all of us–still can to do that.
+Mom lived an unexpected three years after that trip to France, long enough to return to France with the rest of our family for one more barge trip.
+While we considered Mom’s unusually long survival a gift, her better gift to us was that we, together as a family, learned because of her the value of making time for time.